andreysolovyev381/circular_buffer_bench/readme.md

 | boost::circular_buffer                                                |  275 ns |
 | std::vector                                                           | 1540 ns |

-- **Moral is simple - don't invent a bicycle, use STL in a smart way.**

 - See the benchmark result in the dedicated file for the details.